mfumagalli/mfumagalli.github.io/publications.md

-A collection of our blog posts is listed here.
+A collection of our recent publications is listed here.

 <ul>
   {% for post in site.posts %}